SixArm/topics/topics/tensor-processing-unit/index.md

 The Tensor Processing Unit (TPU) is a custom-designed application-specific integrated circuit (ASIC) to accelerate machine learning workloads, particularly those involving tensor operations.
 TPU is designed to be highly efficient in performing matrix multiplication and other tensor-related computations commonly used in neural networks and deep learning models.

-Key features…
+Key aspects…

 Matrix Multiplication Acceleration: The TPU is optimized to perform large-scale matrix multiplication operations, which are fundamental to the training and inference phases of neural networks.

 Parallelism: TPUs are designed with a large number of small processing cores, each capable of operating on different parts of the data simultaneously.

 Tensor Cores: Tensor cores are specialized hardware units that accelerate the computations involved in deep learning tasks, particularly operations like matrix multiplications and convolutions.